JuliaDynamics/Agents.jl/docs/src/comparison.md

 ## Table-based comparison

-In an our [paper discussing Agents.jl](https://arxiv.org/abs/2101.10072), we compiled a comparison over a large list of features and metrics from the four frameworks discussed above.
+In our [paper discussing Agents.jl](https://arxiv.org/abs/2101.10072), we compiled a comparison over a large list of features and metrics from the four frameworks discussed above.
 They are shown below in a table-based format:

 ![Table 1](assets/table1.png)